timdeschryver/timdeschryver.dev/blog/consuming-sql-functions-with-entity-framework/index.md

 WHERE SoundEx([c].[Name]) = SoundEx(N'Timothy')
 ```

+## Implementing your own SQL functions

 Besides the built-in functions, you can also create your own SQL functions and add them to the `DbContext` in a similar way.
 For your custom functions, set the `IsBuiltIn` property to `false` and you can also define the function's schema.

-I wouldn't recommend creating your own SQL functions, but registering existing functions can be useful while porting an existing codebase to a newer version.
+I don't recommend creating your own SQL functions, but registering existing functions can be useful while porting an existing codebase to a newer version.

 ```cs{14-18}:MyDbContext.cs
 public class MyDbContext : DbContext